Federated Generalized Bayesian Learning via Distributed Stein Variational Gradient Descent: System Set-up

-where we denoted as $\tilde{p}_{k}(\theta) = p_0(\theta) \exp(-\frac{1}{\alpha} L_k (\theta))$ the unnormalized \textbf{local generalized posterior} at agent $k$.
-This implies that the optimal solution to problem (\ref{eq:main_minimization}) is given by the (normalized) global generalized posterior $q_{opt}(\theta) \propto \Tilde{q}_{opt}(\theta)$.
 The main challenge in computing the optimal posterior $q_{opt}(\theta)$ in a distributed manner is that each agent $k$ is only aware of its local loss $L_k (\theta)$.
 By exchanging information through the server, the $K$ agents wish to obtain an estimate of the global posterior (\ref{eq:exact_posterior}) without disclosing their local datasets neither to the server nor to the other agents.
-In this paper, we introduce a novel non-parametric distributed generalized Bayesian learning framework that addresses this challenge by integrating \ac{PVI} \citep{PVI} and \ac{SVGD} \citep{SVGD}.
+In this paper, we introduce a novel non-parametric distributed generalized Bayesian learning framework that addresses this challenge by integrating Distributed VI (DVI) and \ac{SVGD} \citep{SVGD}.